Our new baby is doing very well.

 The application fee remains the same ($50).

-$425 proof of income required for each dependent
+$460 (or Current Salary in EC) proof of income is required for each dependent

-On top of proving income for the primary visa holder, you'll also need to show $425 monthly recurring income for each dependent.
-This can be proven by printing the last 6 month's worth of bank statements from your internet banking and does not need to be apostilled, notarized, or translated.
+On top of proving income for the primary visa holder, you'll also need to show $460 income (the month before application).
+This can be proven by printing the last month worth of bank statements from your Internet banking which does not need to be apostilled, notarized, or translated.

 Best choice for: